augustocolombelli/pact-contract-test/README.md

 - Final test without Docker;
 - Final test with Docker;
 - Third and last refinement;
+- Add github project as a public in subproject
 - Publish my Github;
 - Translate to English;
 - Publish to Medium (English)